 “Have you ever wanted children, Alice?”
 He folded his cocktail napkin over and over on his knee.
 “I think about it once in a while.
 I do like babies.”

 “Oh Peter.
 Do we really have to talk about it?
 I want to enjoy my drink, not dwell on the impossible.”
 Alice wrapped her napkin around her glass, catching the condensation.
 “I’d say you were drunk, but you couldn’t be on one sip.
 Unless you had a stiff one before you got here.”
 She sampled one of the cashews.
 “Mmm.
 Good choice, Peter.
 These are yummy.”

 “I’d like to talk about it, if you don’t mind.
 And I am as sober as you are.”
 Peter picked up his drink again, swirled the ice in the glass, then set it down again.
 “It’s always seemed ridiculous to even think about.
 But not so much anymore.
 I wonder.
 Maybe I should consider it seriously.”

 “Peter.
 You are 48.
 You are a single gay man who has never even dated a woman.”

-Peter glanced at Alice and sighed.
-“It would be easier if I were straight.”
-He sat up, leaned forward, and looked Alice right in the eye while she raised her glass.
+Peter glanced at Alice.
+“It would be easier if I were straight, it’s true.”
+He sat up, leaned forward, and looked at Alice while she raised her glass.
 “But listen.
-If you are the slightest bit interested, I think we should give it a try.”
+If you could get interested, I think we should give it a try.”

 “What?”
 Alice was not sure she wanted to know.